bhusain/NetExtractor/README.md

 This code reads in the GEM (GTEx_v7_brain_subGEM-log-no.txt) and outputs a file (NetExtractor_output.txt) which contains GeneA_name, GeneB_name, MI value, Inter-cluster score value.

-The code is for multiprocess and runs on 20 threads.
+The code is parallelized for multiprocesses and runs on 20 threads.
 Modify based on resources available.

 ### Important Notes: